Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

     `MASS_EARTH :: 5.97219e24;     // in kg`
 Do this in only one place, and then use that name in all places in code where that value is needed.
 At compile-time, the compiler will substitute the value for the constant's name everywhere.

-Here is an example program: see _5.2_constants.jai_
+Here is an example program: See *5.2_constants.jai*

 ```c++
 #import "Basic";